cctbx/cctbx_project/xfel/merging/application/modify/README.md

 following are key points for getting things to run:

 1. Please use a conda build using the xfel code target.
-2. This code is only available on the [merge_polar](https://github.com/cctbx/cctbx_project/tree/merge_polar) branch of cctbx_project.
-3. A compiler supporting the `C++11` standard is required.
-To propagate this flag to the compiler, issue a `libtbx.refresh` command after the merge_polar branch has been checked out.
-This runs a code hack to set the c++11 flag within the build process, and only needs to be done once.
-4. The conda environment must provide `scikit-learn` for unit cell covariance analysis, and `pandas` for analysis of data tables.
+2. The conda environment must provide `scikit-learn` for unit cell covariance analysis, and `pandas` for analysis of data tables.
-5. The Brehm-Diederichs embedded plot should be enabled by applying a patch.
+3. The Brehm-Diederichs embedded plot should be enabled by applying a patch.
 This is a critical control to confirm that the correlation approach is working:
 ```
 --- a/xfel/merging/application/modify/aux_cosym.py